Caring for your baby’s precious feet

 Baby’s first steps

-Your baby’s feet will grow rapidly, reaching almost half their adult foot size before her first birthday.
-It’s tempting to dash out and buy those sweet little shoes you’ve had your eye on as soon as your baby takes her first tottering steps.
-But the longer you let her stay barefoot, the better, as it will help her feet grow normally and enable the muscles to strengthen.
+Your baby’s feet will grow rapidly, reaching almost half their adult size before the first birthday.
+It’s tempting to dash out and buy those sweet little shoes once the first tottering steps appear.
+But the longer feet stay barefoot, the better — it helps them grow normally and allows the muscles to strengthen.

-During the first few months, you can keep her feet cosy and warm in socks, or once she’s able to crawl, in some soft leather bootees, or ‘padders’.
+During the first few months, keep feet cosy and warm in socks, or once crawling begins, in soft leather bootees or ‘padders’.

 Baby’s first shoes